Ulidavaru Kandanthe: Chapter 2

-Chapter 3: Fish Curry-
+Chapter 3

-Raghu's mother Ratnakka makes a living out of selling fish in Malpe.
+Fish Curry – Raghu's mother Ratnakka makes a living out of selling fish in Malpe.
 After the death of her husband, her life is of struggle.
 Raghu visits his mother at his childhood house and tells her that he wishes to move permanently to Dubai along with her.
 However, he has to leave immediately and will return to pick her up once her documents are in order.
 He agrees to visit her the next day for dinner where she will prepare her signature dish Meen-saru (fish curry).
 The next day, a gleeful Ratnakka is shopping for fish in the local market, where she lets her fellow fisherwomen know that she is leaving for Dubai soon.
 That evening Ratnakka elaborately prepares the fish curry and waits for her son to arrive.
-Her joy turns to disappointment as the hours go by and she slowly starts to realise that her son may not return.
+Her joy turns to disappointment as the hours go by and she slowly starts to realize that her son may not return.

-Chapter 4: Whispers in the Wind-
+Chapter 4

-Munna has a soft corner for Balu's sister Sharada, who sells fish.
+Whispers in the Wind – Munna has a soft corner for Balu's sister Sharada, who sells fish.
 He often roams around the fish market in hopes of getting a glimpse of her.
 He also tries to woo her with the help of a young lad, aptly known as Democracy.
 Munna works as a repairman for Shankar Poojary's boats.
 During the routine inspection of a fishing boat that Richi had used for his earlier adventure, Munna discovers an empty shell casing on the deck.
-Having the knowledge that Balu was previously seen with Richi at the harbour, Munna concludes that Balu has been murdered by Richi and his gang.
+Having the knowledge that Balu was previously seen with Richi at the harbor, Munna concludes that Balu has been murdered by Richi and his gang.